 This section is used to document the approval of the ICD.
 The review should be conducted face to face where signatures can be obtained ‘live’ during the review.
 If unable to conduct a face-to-face meeting then it should be held via Lync and concurrence captured during the meeting.
 The Scribe should add /es/name by each position cited.

 By signing below, I agree that I have reviewed and agree the document is approved.

-Signature page continued